Tata Motors delivers 25 hybrid electric buses to MMRDA

+Developed indigenously, these Tata-Starbus hybrid electric buses come with full low-floor configuration, offer global design standards, can run on dual power and use lithium ion batteries, the firm said.

-Tata Motors today handed over 25 hybrid electric buses to the city's planning authority MMRDA.
+Tata Motors today handed over 25 hybrid electric buses to the city's planning authority Mumbai Metropolitan Region Development Authority (MMRDA).

 Developed indigenously, these Tata-Starbus hybrid electric buses come with full low-floor configuration, offer global design standards, can run on dual power (diesel and electric) and use lithium ion batteries, the firm said today.